sictweb/bti425-2020/notes/week07.md

 [Angular Components Example](angular-components-example): This document guides us through a simple example ("animals"), where we plan a view with multiple components from scratch.

-The next document is new this week:
+The next documents are new this week:

 [Angular Components Continued](angular-components-more): This document contains the important review topics for Angular Components including:
 * Creating Components Using the Angular CLI